Severe Weather Statement issued for Frederick by NWS - News Break

 Severe Weather Statement issued for Frederick by NWS

 Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 22:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Frederick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR NORTHERN CARROLL AND NORTHEASTERN FREDERICK COUNTIES IN NORTH CENTRAL MARYLAND At 418 PM EDT, severe thunderstorms were located along a line extending from near Emmitsburg to 7 miles south of Taneytown, moving northeast at 35 mph.
+Continuous cloud to ground lightning is occurring with this storm.
+Move indoors immediately.
+Lightning is one of nature`s leading killers.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Target Area: Frederick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 415 PM EDT FOR NORTH CENTRAL FREDERICK COUNTY IN NORTH CENTRAL MARYLAND At 401 PM EDT, a severe thunderstorm was located over Wolfsville, or near Thurmont, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
 Unsecured light objects may become projectiles.
-Locations impacted include Westminster, Emmitsburg, Taneytown, Manchester, Union Bridge, Harney, Lineboro, Linwood, Detour, Uniontown, Millers, Keysville and Keymar.
+Locations impacted include Thurmont, Walkersville, Woodsboro, Libertytown, Sabillasville, Rocky Ridge, Utica, Graceham and Lewistown.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov